Frequently Asked Questions

 - The full IRB reviews the application during a regularly scheduled meeting.

 - The application must be submitted two weeks before a meeting.
-Meetings are held monthly at noon in AS212.
+Meetings are held monthly.
 Researchers are encouraged to attend their application review.

-- Research falls within one or more of the expedited categories outlined on the Review Worksheet (found within the IRB application) and involves no more than minimal risk.
+- Research falls within one or more of the expedited categories outlined on the Review Worksheet and involves no more than minimal risk.

-- A subcommittee of the IRB reviews the application—usually within 10 to 15 working days of submission.
+- A subset of the IRB reviews the application—usually within 10 to 15 working days.

-- Exempt status MUST be determined by a subcommittee of the IRB—usually within 10 to 15 working days of submission.
+- Exempt status MUST be determined by a subset of the IRB—usually within 10 to 15 working days.

 What else should I know about completing and submitting my application?